huangxny/TireOnlineStore/README.md

 Design Doc: https://docs.google.com/document/d/1-i64uskwFKd0kgt28FHCnywp8nk7NkniDFPyc1ohYEw/edit?usp=sharing

-# Project Objective:
+## Project Objective:
 Learn and practice MERN web developing
+// maybe you can add -> more objectives related to the functionality of the project

-# Tech Requirement:
+## Tech Requirement: // nice job with the tech requirements
 Code Editor: such as Visual Studio Code

 Browser: Modern browsers like Google Chrome, Mozilla Firefox, Safari, or Microsoft Edge for testing and viewing the website.